rubocop/rubocop/manual/cops_rails.md

 --- | ---
 Enabled | Yes

-This cop looks for delegations, that could have been created automatically with delegate method.
+This cop looks for delegations that could have been created automatically with the `delegate` method.

+The `EnforceForPrefixed` option (defaulted to `true`) means that using the target object as a prefix of the method name without using the `delegate` method will be a violation.
+When set to `false`, this case is legal.

 ### Example